rasky/r64emu/doc/rsp.md

 `vt_elem(3)` is 0, a hardware bug is triggered and portions of the lower bits of `vt_elem` are replaced with portion of the bits of `vd_elem` while computing `se`.
-Specifically, all bits in `vt_elem` from the topmost set bit and higher are replaced with the same-position bits in `vt_elem`.
+Specifically, all bits in `vt_elem` from the topmost set bit and higher are replaced with the same-position bits in `vd_elem`.
 Notice that this behaviour is actually consistent with what happens when `vt_elem(3)` is 1, which means that there is no need to think of it as a special-case.
 Pseudo-code: